-The NI Careers Service website also provides comprehensive information on a wide range of careers, employment, apprenticeships, labour market information and higher education.
+The NI Careers Service website provides comprehensive information on a wide range of careers, employment, apprenticeships, labour market information and higher education.
 It contains an A-Z of careers with case studies and it is tailored to cater for a Northern Ireland audience.
-Both the Career Starter section for 11-13 year olds and the Career Ideas section for 14-19 year olds are applicable.
-We recommend that you set up a profile, enter your subjects, answer the questions on your likes and dislikes, and use this site to research suitable career options.